Abe no Seimei: Games

 In Part 1.5 of the mobile game Fate/Grand Order, Seimei's name is claimed as an undercover pseudonym used by Ashiya Dōman in the Shimōsa story chapter.
 Later, Seimei indirectly appears briefly in Part 2's Heian-kyō story chapter as an ally to the protagonist.

-Onmyoji, a newly made mobile game, featured Abe no Seimei as the protagonist who summons various Shikigami to ward off demons alongside his onmyoji comrades.
+Onmyoji, a mobile game, featured Abe no Seimei as the protagonist who summons various Shikigami to ward off demons alongside his onmyoji comrades.